Plant based food

 Diet and lifestyle advice

 ‘Gut health’ is topical.
 We have become increasingly aware of the link between diet and physical and mental health.
-Ayurveda has always taught that illness starts in the digestive tract.
+The ancient art and science of Ayurveda has always taught that illness starts in the digestive tract.
 Ayurvedic coaching helps discover your unique mind body type and where imbalances may be affecting your health.
 Recommendations include foods, herbs and spices to bring you back in balance.
 It can help with chronic digestive, food sensitivities, skin and other health issues.
 And also weight management, conception and infertility, stress and insomnia.

 ‘Grow your own’ and wildlife cultivation

 At Valley View we grow enough organic vegetables to feed ourselves and our guests all year round.
-At the same time we foster the amazing array of wildlife in our protected site.
+And we foster the amazing array of wildlife in our protected site.
 Mark is passionate about these subjects.
-He can give an informal tours or more structured workshops.
-You can combined these with a seasonal cooking lesson or learn about the benefits of different herbs in teas or food.
+He can give an informal tours or more structured growing workshops.
+You can combine these with seasonal cooking session or nutrition workshop to learn about the benefits of different herbs in teas or food.